RobertZetterlund/intro-to-ai/assignment4/report.md

 ## a

-We read through some of the emails and find that some of them have date, reciever and sender in them.
+We read through some of the emails and find that some of them have date, reciever and sender in their header, and some emails have footers.
 We regard this as extra information.

 <!--
 a.
 Note that the email files contain a lot of extra information, besides the actual message.